toppyy/locationallocation/documentation/design.md

 ### Input:

 * *p*: a positive integer.
-The number of facilities to be located ("hospitals" in the example)
+For example: The number of facilities to be located ("hospitals" in the example)
+* *costmatrix*: A matrix that holds "costs" between possible facility locations and demand locations.
+Costs is usually the distance between the two.

+Due to the fact that the cost matrix usually consists of distances between locations, it's also possible to provide two sets of locations as input instead of a costmatrix.
+A cost matrix based on euclidean distances can be calcucated if the input is two sets of locations:
 * *candidate points*: Possible locations for a single facility ("city" in the example).
 A set of coordinate pairs.
 * *demand points*: A set of coordinate pairs representing regions (zip codes, for example).
 Population count for each region is used as a weight.